 Just because English language is the most taught language (after Czech language) at schools, doesn’t meant that everyone who has learn it can speak fluently.

-This very much depends on each individual and again from experience I’d say that the younger the person the better English pronunciation they have.
+This very much depends on each individual and again from my experience I’d say that the younger the person, the better English pronunciation they have.